29 Data Science Applications and Examples

 Sports Data Science Applications

 In the early 2000s, the Oakland Athletics’ recruitment budget was so small the team couldn’t recruit quality players.
-At least, they couldn’t recruit players any other teams considered quality.
-So the general manager redefined quality, using in-game statistics other teams ignored to predict player potential and assemble a strong team despite their budget.
+So the general manager redefined quality, using in-game statistics other teams ignored to predict player potential, assemble a strong team and make the playoffs despite the team’s budget.

-His strategy helped the A’s make the playoffs, and it snowballed from there.
 Author Michael Lewis wrote a book about the phenomenon, Moneyball.
-Since then, the global market for sports analytics has grown significantly and is expected to reach 8.4 billion by 2026.
+Since then, the global market for sports analytics has thrived and is expected to reach 8.4 billion by 2026.
 Here are some examples of how data science is transforming sports.

-RSPCT’s shooting analysis system, adopted by NBA and college teams, relies on a sensor on a basketball hoop’s rim, whose tiny camera tracks exactly when and where the ball strikes on each basket attempt.
+RSPCT’s shooting analysis system, adopted by NBA and college teams, relies on a sensor on a basketball hoop’s rim equipped with a tiny camera that tracks exactly when and where the ball strikes on each basket attempt.
 It funnels that data to a device that displays shot details in real time and generates predictive insights.

 “Based on our data… We can tell [a shooter], ‘If you are about to take the last shot to win the game, don’t take it from the top of the key, because your best location is actually the right corner,’” RSPCT COO Leo Moravtchik told SVG News.

 WHOOP makes wearable devices that track athletes’ physical data like resting heart rate, sleep cycle and respiratory rate.
 The goal is to help athletes understand when to push their training and when to rest — and to make sure they’re taking the necessary steps to get the most out of their body.
-Professional athletes like Olympic sprinter Gabby Thomas, Olympic golfer Nelly Korda and PGA golfer Nick Watney are among the WHOOPS’ users, according to the company’s website.
+Professional athletes like Olympic sprinter Gabby Thomas, Olympic golfer Nelly Korda and PGA golfer Nick Watney are among WHOOP’s users.

 Trace provides soccer coaches with recording gear and an AI system that analyzes game film.
-Players wear a tracking device, called a Tracer, while its specially designed camera records the game.
-The AI bot then takes that footage and stitches together all of the most important moments in a game — from shots on goal to defensive lapses and more.
+Players wear a tracking device while its specially designed camera records the game.
+The AI bot then takes that footage and stitches together all of the most important moments in a game.
 This technology allows coaches and players to have more detailed insights from game film.
 Beyond stitching together clips, the software also provides performance metrics and a field heat map.

 Government Data Science Applications

-Widely used by the American judicial system and law enforcement, Equivant’s Northpointe software suite attempts to gauge an incarcerated person’s risk of reoffending.
+Equivant’s Northpointe software suite attempts to gauge an incarcerated person’s risk of reoffending.
 Its algorithms predict that risk based on a questionnaire that covers the person’s employment status, education level and more.
-No questionnaire items explicitly address race, but according to a ProPublica analysis that was disputed by Northpointe, the Equivant algorithm pegs Black people as higher recidivism risks than white people 77 percent of the time — even when they’re the same age and gender, with similar criminal records.
-ProPublica also found that Equivant's predictions were 71 percent accurate.
+No questionnaire items explicitly address race, but ProPublica found that the Equivant algorithm pegs Black people as higher recidivism risks than white people 77 percent of the time — even when they’re the same age and gender, with similar criminal records.
+ProPublica also found that Equivant’s predictions were 71 percent accurate.

 The U.S. Immigrations and Customs Enforcement has used facial recognition technology to mine driver’s license photo databases, with the goal of deporting undocumented immigrants.
-The practice — which has sparked criticism from both an ethical and technological standpoint (facial recognition technology remains shaky) — falls under the umbrella of data science.
-Facial recognition builds on photos of faces, a.k.a raw data, with AI and machine learning capabilities.
+The practice — which has sparked criticism from both an ethical and technological standpoint — falls under the umbrella of data science.
+Facial recognition builds on photos of faces with AI and machine learning capabilities.

-Tax evasion costs the U.S. government $1 tillion a year, according to one estimate, so it’s no wonder the IRS has modernized its fraud-detection protocols in the digital age.
-To the dismay of privacy advocates, the agency has improved efficiency by constructing multidimensional taxpayer profiles from public social media data, assorted metadata, emailing analysis, electronic payment patterns and more.
-Based on those profiles, the agency forecasts individual tax returns; anyone with wildly different real and forecasted returns gets flagged for auditing.
+Tax evasion among wealthy Americans costs the U.S. government over $150 billion per year, so it’s no wonder the IRS has modernized its fraud-detection protocols in the digital age.
+To the dismay of privacy advocates, the agency has constructed multidimensional taxpayer profiles from public social media data, assorted metadata, emailing analysis, electronic payment patterns and more.
+Based on those profiles, the agency forecasts individual tax returns — anyone with wildly different real and forecasted returns gets flagged for auditing.

 Gaming Data Science Examples

 Unity is a platform for creating and operating interactive, real-time 3D content, including games.
-The platform is used by gaming companies like Riot Games, Atari and Respawn Entertainment, according to its website.
-Unity uses gaming data to make data-driven decision making within its product development team and to monitor business metrics.
+The platform is used by gaming companies like Riot Games, Atari and Respawn Entertainment.
+Unity uses gaming data to make data-driven decision-making within its product development team and to monitor business metrics.

 E-Commerce Data Science Applications

-Sovrn brokers deals between advertisers and outlets like Bustle, ESPN and Encyclopedia Britannica.
+Sovrn brokers deals between advertisers and online outlets.
 Since these deals happen millions of times a day, Sovrn has mined a lot of data for insights, which manifest in its intelligent advertising technology.
 Compatible with Google and Amazon’s server-to-server bidding platforms, its interface can monetize media with minimal human oversight — or, on the advertiser end, target campaigns to customers with specific intentions.

-Data science helped Airbnb totally revamp its search function.
-Once upon a time, it prioritized top-rated vacation rentals that were located a certain distance from a city’s center.
+Once upon a time, Airbnb prioritized top-rated vacation rentals that were located a certain distance from a city’s center.
 That meant users could always find beautiful rentals, but not always in cool neighborhoods.
 Engineers solved that issue by prioritizing the search rankings of a rental if it’s in an area that has a high density of Airbnb bookings.
 There’s still breathing room for quirkiness in the algorithm, too, so cities don’t dominate towns and users can stumble on the occasional rental treehouse.

 Instagram uses data science to target its sponsored posts, which hawk everything from trendy sneakers to influencers posting sponsored ads.
 The company’s data scientists pull data from Instagram as well as its owner, Meta, which has exhaustive web-tracking infrastructure and detailed information on many users, including age and education.
 From there, the team crafts algorithms that convert users’ likes and comments, their usage of other apps and their web history into predictions about the products they might buy.

-Taboola uses deep learning, AI and large datasets to create engagement opportunities for advertisers and digital properties.
+Taboola uses deep learning, AI and large data sets to create engagement opportunities for advertisers and digital properties.
 Its discovery platform creates new monetization, audience and engagement by placing advertisements throughout a variety of online publishers and sites.
 Its discovery platform can expose readers to news, entertainment, topical information or advice as well as a new product or service.
-The company partners with outlets like USA Today, Bloomberg, Insider and MSN, according to its website.

 Social Platform Data Science Examples

-Meta’s Facebook platform, of course, uses data science in various ways, but one of its buzzier data-driven features is the “People You May Know” sidebar, which appears on the social network’s home screen.
-Often creepily prescient, it’s based on a user’s friend list, the people they’ve been tagged with in photos and where they’ve worked and gone to school.
+Meta’s Facebook platform uses data science in various ways.
+One of its buzzier data-driven features is the “People You May Know” sidebar, which is based on a user’s friend list, the people they’ve been tagged with in photos and where they’ve worked and gone to school.
 It’s also based on “really good math,” according to the Washington Post — specifically, a type of data science known as network science, which essentially forecasts the growth of a user’s social network based on the growth of similar users’ networks.

 Fintech Data Science Applications